Code-Institute-Submissions/Milestone-project3-4/README.md

 **Result**: As expected.

 * My recipes
-  * All recipes entered the user should appear
+  * All recipes entered by the user should appear
   * When pressing an accordion it should open and reveal the recipe
   * When the accordion opens the + should change to -
   * When pressing the accordion again the accordion should close and the - change to +